github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 ### Test Case 5: MRVA - Canceling a variant analysis run

 Run one of the above MRVAs, but cancel it from within VS Code:
-- Check that the query is cancelled and the query history item is updated.
+- Check that the query is canceled and the query history item is updated.
-- Check that the workflow run is also cancelled.
+- Check that the workflow run is also canceled.
 - Check that any available results are visible in VS Code.

 ### Test Case 6: MRVA - Change to a different colour theme